Internet Marketing, News, Pay Per Click,

-No extra cost is added for adding extra links to ads and there is no need to pay any cost for adding any kind of extension to your ad.
-However, when the ad will be clicked it will be charged as the usual cost of the ad.
+No extra cost is required for adding extra links to ads and there is no need to pay any cost for adding any kind of extension to your ad.
+However, when the ad will be clicked it will be charged as per the usual cost of the ad.
 AdWords charges only for two clicks per impression for each ad and its extensions.

 But, if a searcher clicks on more than one link of an ad instantly, then Google considers it as a duplicate or invalid click.
 In that case, you will not be charged repeatedly.

 Henceforth, the importance of sitelinks cannot be undermined.
 It’s popularity among advertisers is multiplying and thus gives them an opportunity to showcase every element of a website in a systematic and expressive manner.

 Want to know how you can leverage Visual Sitelink Extensions feature on your Ads??

 The New Opportunities Tab: Get More Out of Your Adwords Campaign

 Increase Your In-Store Sales Using New Google AdWords Extensions